Christian Reformed Church in North America: Missions

-The CRC has mission efforts and ministries in Nigeria, South America, Southeast Asia, and the Navajo reservation.
+The CRC has mission efforts and ministries in 44 countries.
+It was also involved in mission work on the Navajo reservation, which has led to Christian Reformed congregations there today.
 Among the most prominent reservation churches are the Zuni and Rehoboth missions.
 Rehoboth was founded in 1903 and has grown significantly into a large church and has an independent school with over 500 students in grades K-12; Zuni has experienced the same in its community.
 The Rehoboth hospital moved to the neighboring town of Gallup in 1970.
 Rehoboth built a high-school in 1951, and a new high school, funded by the DeVos family, was built in 2018.
 The first Rehoboth church was built in 1908, though the congregation moved to a new building in 2005.

 Governance

 The Christian Reformed Church emblem approved for U.S.